BlaqueDevs/se-assignment-day-4-software-project-management-Mark-Tevin/README.md

 Conduct security audits and penetration tests to identify vulnerabilities such as SQL injection, cross-site scripting (XSS), or unauthorized access.
 Tools like OWASP ZAP or Burp Suite can automate security testing.
 #### Why important: Security is critical in preventing data breaches, protecting user information, and ensuring the overall integrity of the software.
+### Why It Is Important to Maintain High Standards:
+* Customer Satisfaction: High-quality software meets or exceeds customer expectations, leading to satisfied users and higher adoption rates.
+* Reduced Costs and Time: Fixing bugs early in development is much cheaper and faster than addressing them after the product is released or in production.
+* Minimizes Risk: Quality assurance helps identify potential risks, such as security vulnerabilities or performance issues, before they become major problems.
+* Reputation: Maintaining a high-quality product enhances the reputation of the organization, leading to better market positioning and customer trust.
+* Long-Term Maintainability: High-quality code is easier to maintain, update, and scale.
+This reduces technical debt and ensures that the software can evolve over time without significant rework.
+* Compliance and Legal Issues: In certain industries, maintaining high standards is required to meet regulatory and legal requirements (e.g., healthcare, finance).
+Failing to meet these standards can lead to fines or legal challenges.

 ## 6. How does defining the project scope contribute to successful project planning?
 What is a Work Breakdown Structure (WBS), and why is it useful?
 ## 7. What are the benefits of developing a detailed project schedule, and how can Gantt charts assist in this process?